vicres/academic-kickstart/content/authors/admin/_index.md

 1) Circadian regulation of photosynthesis and stomatal conductance
 2) The physiological mechanisms that underlie changes in the structure of plant communities
 3) The factors that drive wildfire activity.
+I am currently a Professor at the Southwest University for Science and Technology and Associate Scientist at Agrotecnio-University of Lleida (Spain).

+I am broadly interested in the field of biosphere-atmosphere interactions and, in particular, on:

+1) circadian regulation of photosynthesis and stomatal conductance;
+2) the physiological mechanisms that underlie changes in the structure of plant communities;
+3) the factors that drive wildfire activity.